 The XLR input for mics will run it's signal through a preamplifier, while the Hi-Z input for instruments will bypass it.
-The front of your interface will feature a Gain knob which controls the amount of volume you're adding to your microphone signal.
+The front of your interface will feature a gain knob (sometimes called 'trim') which controls the amount of volume you're adding to your microphone signal.

-This is for keyboards that can output MIDI data so you can replace your standard keyboard sounds with other sound fonts stored in your computer or another external sound bank and later manipulate that data if you choose.
-It's how a lot of pop, rap, and dance music is created.
+This is for keyboards and other digital instruments that can output MIDI data so you can replace your standard keyboard sounds with other sound fonts stored in your computer or another external sound bank and later manipulate that data if you choose.
+It's how most pop, rap, and dance music is created these days.

 Studio interfaces will generally always have three types of outputs: